RustSandbox/inames/CONTRIBUTING.md

-# Contributing to Multicultural Names Generator
+# Contributing to iNames - Inclusive Multicultural Names Generator

-Thank you for your interest in contributing to the Multicultural Names Generator!
+Thank you for your interest in contributing to iNames!
 We welcome contributions that help make our name collection more diverse and inclusive.

 ## How to Contribute